Gladiators (2024 British TV series): Australia

 Based on the new BBC revival of Gladiators, the Australian channel Network 10 announced their own version to be produced for the calendar year.
 The series was hosted by Beau Ryan and Liz Ellis, two Australian sporting veterans, and saw Australian-New Zealander Gladiators like "Phoenix" or "Viking" being portrayed by Sandor Earl and Jett Kenny respectively.
 The series was refereed by former Australian Gladiator "Hammer", Mark McGaw.

 The show was cancelled after only one commissioned series, which "failed to find its audience" by the end of the series.
 The intention was for the two winning contestants to return for the following series as new Gladiators.

 France

 The French version was commissioned to be aired from December 2024 on TF1 network.
 The show was hosted by Hélène Mannarino and Jean-Pierre Foucault, with live on-arena commentary provided by Denis Brogniart.

-Just like the Australian revival, it was ultimately cancelled before the first series ended, as the program was poorly received and attracted low ratings.
+Just like the Australian revival, it was ultimately cancelled before the first series ended, as the programme was poorly received and attracted low ratings.
 Many viewers told that the version was rather "blatant" or "boring".